RaoUsama1122/Death-Race-Game/README.md

 <h1> Death Race Game</h1>

-dfcgbbng
 <h1>Description</h1>

 This is a mobile supported game developed in Unity Platform for entertainment purpose.
+Goal of our game is to enhance a person’s skill set of handling different kinds of hurdles to achieve the finish line going through some complex stages.

 <h1>Game Interface</h1>
 <img src="https://raousama1122.github.io/Death-Race-Game/Death Race_Manual.pdf"/><br/>